ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 Once the container group is successfully created, the **Details** tab of the newly created container group remains, which allows you to review and edit your container group information.
 This is the same menu that is opened if the Edit (|edit-button|) button is clicked from the **Instance Group** link.
 You can also edit **Instances** and review **Jobs** associated with this instance group.

 .. |edit-button| image:: ../common/images/edit-button.png
+		:alt: Edit button.

 |IG - example CG successfully created|

 .. |IG - example CG successfully created| image:: ../common/images/instance-group-example-cg-successfully-created.png
+		:alt: Example of the successfully created instance group as shown in the Jobs tab of the Instance groups window.

 Container groups and instance groups are labeled accordingly.